 Once the ideal rubber formula was identified, founder Joe Tanner developed a patented process that includes hand-rolling the flexible rubber ball rest assembly with our signature flap.
 We call it the Flextop.
 More than 25 years later, we are still hand-rolling the Flextop in our Florida location and they are signed by the craftsman who rolled it.
 Our Flextop sets Tanner Tees apart from any other training tool.

 With the baseball or softball resting high on the Flextop, hitters will focus on contacting the correct part of the ball to produce line drives, while never feeling the tee.

-From your first repetition off a Tanner Tee, you’ll realize the training benefit and durability our Flextop offers.
+From your first repetition off a Tanner Tee, you’ll realize the training benefits and durability our Flextop offers.

 What Matters Most: Durability

 Quality materials!
 Metal and GOOD rubber...
-That's why it comes with a one year warrantee.
+That's why it comes with a one-year warranty.

 What Matters Most: Portability